 Dr. Kand McQueen studies issues of the transgender experience, intersexuality and the inadequacies of our current two-and-only-two sex/gender way of thinking.
 As a nationally-known keynote speaker and advocate for transgender awareness, Dr. McQueen will make the case for a greater acceptance of all human beings.

 He received his Ph.D. in educational psychology — inquiry methodology from Indiana University and developed the Attitudes Toward the Atypically Gendered Inventory (ATAG-I), an instrument designed to gauge such attitudes.
 After spending more than 12 years as a university professor, Dr. McQueen now works as a full-time public speaker.

 Tuesday, April 21 | 8:45-10:15 a.m.

-Phyllis Braxton-Frierson, who has worked in diversity, equity and inclusion (DEI) for more than 20 years in educational institutions, healthcare, community organizations and other nonprofits, will share how we can build a common foundation of understanding around DEI in our campus communities.
-Braxton-Frierson is the CEO and founder of PINK Consulting, LLC, and The PINK Brand.
+Phyllis Braxton-Frierson, CEO and founder of PINK Consulting, LLC, and The PINK Brand, has worked in diversity, equity and inclusion (DEI) for more than 20 years in educational institutions, healthcare, community organizations and other nonprofits.
+In her presentation, she will share how we can build a common foundation of understanding around DEI in our campus communities.